Annual Investment Adviser Compliance and Regulatory ReviewDownload

 - Updates to certain sections of that publication based on recent regulatory and legislative activity;

-- Selected new issues that arose in 2017 that advisers should consider as part of their annual review process; and
+- Selected new issues that arose since the publication that advisers should consider as part of their annual review process; and

 Updates to Selected Sections of “Investment Adviser Compliance Obligations and Regulatory Filings”